Sophie Davies

-Sophie Davies is an Australian diplomat and its first Ambassador to Colombia since 2017 when they opened the embassy in Bogotá.
+Sophie Davies is an Australian diplomat and was appointed as Australian Ambassador to Brazil in December of 2022.
+She had previously been Ambassador to Colombia from June 2017 to December 2020, the first Australian ambassador in the new embassy in Bogotá.
 She is a career diplomat with the Department of Foreign Affairs and Trade (DFAT).
 She previously served as its Deputy Head of Mission of the Australian Embassy in Lima, Peru.